+The students will be grouped heterogeneously in each grade.
 Each group of students will rotate through English, History, Science and Math each school day.
-In addition, all students will have the opportunity to take Foreign Languages, Latin, Chorus, Orchestra, Arts, and multiple other exciting electives.
+In addition, all students will have the opportunity to take Mandarin, Latin, Chorus, Orchestra, Arts, journalism, public speaking, and many other electives.
 Each grade level will have a Grade Level Chair, who will act as a lead teacher and work closely with the principal on issues such as student culture and academic performance.